Skip to content

 • Extendable controllers already implemented (ramp metering, route guidance and variable speed limits).

-• An event system with dynamic or scheduled incidents.
+• A weather & event system with dynamic or scheduled incidents.

 • Plotting functions for a wide range of applications.